N4sh-x/N4sh-x/README.md

 ## About Me 🛠️

 Hey, I'm @N4shX, a tech enthusiast passionate about coding, scripting, and solving tech challenges.
 Always learning and exploring new technologies.
+My daily work involves everything from security tool implementation in both Linux and Windows environments.
+I'm also continuously honing my skills in Red Teaming and other hacking skills.

 ---